lorin/cook-lectures-notes/transcripts/2-understanding-cognitive-demands-dryden-1989.md

 And the amount of regulatory numbers of people that were involved in here and the Canadian aviation boards supervision stuff was limited.
 So you had both one explosive growth of the airline industry and a decreased size of the regulatory bodies.
 And there was real concern that this problem had something to do with the ongoing yeah.

 Expansion of aviation and the problems with regulation and connect Canada is a parliamentary system.
 So there's no. There's no separate legislative investigative process.
 So they, the way that the parliamentary democracy is handled is by having a commission.
 And they took a former chief justice of the Supreme court of Canada justice and they had him do a study and we'll share it ski study which started out after this is astonishing for a whole bunch of different reasons.

-It looks at.
-Hundreds of thousands of pieces of evidence.
+It looks at hundreds of thousands of pieces of evidence.
 It takes testimony under oath from a whole bunch of different people and hires a whole bunch of technical experts.
 It takes about two and a half years to complete the investigation that the commission complete the investigation and produces a four volume, actually a four printed volume report, which is huge.

 It's in my office.
 You'd want to see it.
 That is the most exhaustive look out of aviation crash ever.
 This is an incredible, okay.
 And in part, the reason that it's such an incredible look is because when they crashed, they lost the flight data recorder and the cockpit voice recorder.